shehaaz/Scala-from-Scratch/README.md

 # Scala from Scratch
 Summarizing the major books on the language

+## 0. Programming in Scala 2nd Edition

+* Code written in the IntelliJ Scala Worksheet

 ## 1. Scala in Action

 ### Part 1 Scala: The Basics